With the way digital media has replaced physical media in so many ways, you might have assumed that business cards had gone the way of the dodo.

-QR codes will always look more appealing than hyperlinks, and it’s not like you can include a hyperlink on a business card anyway, so you should strongly consider adding a QR code to your own card!
+QR codes will always look more appealing than hyperlinks, and it’s not like you can include a hyperlink on a business card anyway, so you should strongly consider making a QR code to add to your own card!

 Whether you’re an entrepreneur or part of a business, you worked hard to create your logo.
 It’s a unique part of you, just like your social media handles, so why not spotlight it on your business card?

 In the case of the example above, the blogger chose to showcase their logo on the entire front of the card and then feature their social media handles on the back.